SayanSan/wordpress_assignment/README.md

 ================================================================================================================================================================================================================================================

+For setting up github, I first downloaded git in the system.
+To do that run the commands:

+sudo apt update
+sudo apt install git
+git --version

+Now you need to set up a repository.
+I went to the /etc/nginx directory as it has almost all the necessary files and created a repository there.
+You also need to generate a Personal access token and store it as you will need it in the future.
+Generate a Personal access token:
+Profile setting => Developer settings => Personal access token => Token classic

+Comeback to your EC2, in the /etc/nginx simply run:

+Git init    #if it gives Permission denied error run with sudo git config --global user.name "Your Name" git config --global user.email "your_email@example.com" git clone git@github.com:username/repo.git

+sudo git add <all the files you need in the directoy>
+git commit -m "massage"
+sudo git push origin master      #your repositories default branch or any branch you want to upload

-For the CI/CD part, honestly I need help in it.
+For the CI/CD part, honestly, I need help with it.
 I overthought the process and confused myself.
-I tried 3 different veriations and none of them worked.
+I tried 3 different variations and none of them worked.
+I have stored the secrets and all but it keeps throwing me

+Host key verification failed.
+lost connection
+Error: Process completed with exit code 1.

 I feel bad :(

-The code that is now in the deploy.yml is the last variation, I tried alot but I'm missing something here.
+The code that is now in the deploy.yml is the last variation, I tried a lot but I'm missing something here.

 Truth is I would love to know and learn what I did wrong and correct it.
 If you can help me that would be the best.

 ===================================================================================================================================================================================================================================================

-Thank you so much for the opputunity and I hope i'll hear for you soon.
+Thank you so much for the opportunity and I hope I'll hear from you soon.

 Peace out !!
 Sayan